prometheus/prometheus/docs/configuration/recording_rules.md

 # rule can produce.
 0 is no limit.
 [ limit: <int> | default = 0 ]

+# Labels to add or overwrite before storing the result for its rules.
+# Labels defined in <rule> will override the key if it has a collision.
+labels:
+  [ <labelname>: <labelvalue> ]

 rules:
   [ - <rule> ... ]
 ```